 Brooklyn in New York

 Brooklyn in New York includes Williamsburg, DUMBO, and Dyker Heights.
-Together these neighborhoods make up New York’s most populated neighborhood.
+Together these neighbourhoods make up New York’s most populated neighbourhood.
 Brooklyn is a real “melting pot”, with residents of all kinds of cultures and nationalities.
 You’ll find Russian, Ukrainian, Italian, Puerto Rican, Jewish and Jamaican influences.
 If you have enough time during your trip, I recommend that you include a visit to this borough in your planning.
 Be sure to visit the Brooklyn Bridge and Brooklyn Bridge Park.
 Is there still time left?
-Then the other nice neighborhoods in Brooklyn are also worth a visit!
+Then the other nice neighbourhoods in Brooklyn are also worth a visit!

-Brooklyn is one of New York’s five boroughs and it’s divided into different neighborhoods.
-The vast majority of Brooklyn is residential, but there are several neighborhoods that are worth visiting.
+Brooklyn is one of New York’s five boroughs and it’s divided into different neighbourhoods.
+The vast majority of Brooklyn is residential, but several neighbourhoods are worth visiting.
 Here you can see a completely different side of New York and recover from the hectic pace of Manhattan.
 To get to Brooklyn, take a Hop-on Hop-off bus or take the subway.
 If you like to explore at your own pace, choose to rent a bike.